 pgvector is a PostgreSQL extension that adds vector storage and similarity search directly to a relational database.
 Vectors are stored as columns alongside structured data.
 This enables exact SQL joins between vector retrieval and structured metadata filtering.

 pgvector supports both exact (IVFFlat) and approximate (HNSW) index types.
-It is not the fastest vector search engine at massive scale, but for datasets under 10M vectors with complex metadata requirements, its ability to run SQL-native vector queries is operationally valuable.
+It is not the fastest vector search engine at a massive scale, but for datasets under 10M vectors with complex metadata requirements, its ability to run SQL-native vector queries is operationally valuable.

 3. Amazon Kendra